mairasr/katacoda-scenarios/configmap/step1.md

 Como?

-KUBECTL - A ferramente de comando do kubernetes
+KUBECTL - A ferramenta de comandos do Kubernetes

 CREATE - A ação